-&lt;sup>27Farbewerke Hoechst Aktiengesellschaft Vormals Meister Lucius & Bruning a Corporation etc. vs Unichem Laboratories and Ors, AIR1969Bom255, (1974)76BOMLR130
+&lt;sup>27 Farbewerke Hoechst Aktiengesellschaft Vormals Meister Lucius & Bruning a Corporation etc. vs Unichem Laboratories and Ors, AIR1969Bom255, (1974)76BOMLR130 of...".
+Such wordings in the claims are not permissible in that a claim should relate either to a product or to a process.

-- 11.10 While examining the claims with respect to clarity and support as required under section 10 (5) of the Act, due consideration should be given to the provisions of section 10 (4) (a) and (b) as these requirements are complementary to each other. - 11.11 Clarity and support of claims: As mentioned in connection with the type of claims, it was mentioned that in the pharmaceutical applications, claims are often filed as "Use of...".
-Such wordings in the claims are not permissible in that a claim should relate either to a product or to a process. - 11.12 A claim may be lacking in support, if it is not fairly based on the description.
-Claims may be drafted in non-definitive terms and the scope of claim is often unreasonably broader than the description and enablement of the specification.
-Claims may embrace non-definitive terms like "comprising", "including", etc. to indicate certain components of the invention.
+- 11.12 A claim may be lacking in support, if it is not fairly based on the description.
+In pharmaceutical fields, claims are frequently drafted in non-definitive terms and the scope of claim is often unreasonably broader than the description and enablement of the specification.
+Claims may embrace non-definitive terms like "comprising", "including", etc. to indicate certain essential components of the invention.
 Similarly terms like "near to", "approximately" may lead to confusion about the scope of the invention.
-Such terms or any other terms , should be closely examined vis-à-vis the support in the description and the scope of protection sought for ensuring the definitiveness of the claims. - 11.13 Functional claims, i.e. claims where the substances are defined in terms of their physiological properties/results to be achieved, should be discouraged, as such claims not only lead to confusion regarding the scope of the invention, all most all the times, they are much wider in scope and are inconsistent with descriptions. - 11.14 In pharmaceutical patenting, the claims are often drafted in terms of Markush formula.
+Such terms or any other terms leading to any confusion, should be objected. - 11.13 Functional claims, i.e. claims where the substances are defined in terms of their physiological properties/results to be achieved, should be discouraged, as such claims not only lead to confusion regarding the scope of the invention, all most all the times, they are much wider in scope and are inconsistent with descriptions. - 11.14 In pharmaceutical patenting, the claims are often drafted in terms of Markush formula.
 Special care should be given to search and examine such claims.
 Claims with Markush formulas may cover innumerable compounds and may be overbroad, thus leading to conclusion of inconsistency between description and claims.
 Also, such formulas can lead to the question of plurality of distinct inventions.
 Compounds represented by different alternatives should have a technical interrelation ship. - 11.15 Where a single claim defines alternatives of a Markush group, the requirement of a technical interrelationship is considered met when the alternatives are of a similar nature.
 When the Markush grouping is for alternatives of chemical compounds, the alternatives are regarded as being of a similar nature where the following criteria are fulfilled: